JeetThakore/Containerized-Data-Pipeline-Real-Time-API-Streaming-with-Kafka-Spark-Airflow-PostgreSQL/README.md

 **In plain English:**
 1. A Python script hits the [Random User API](https://randomuser.me/) and streams the response into a Kafka topic
 2. A Spark job picks up messages from that Kafka topic, cleans/structures the data, and writes it to PostgreSQL
-3. Airflow ties both steps together — it triggers the streaming first, waits for it to finish, then kicks off the Spark job
+3. Airflow ties both steps together.
+It triggers the streaming first, waits for it to finish, then kicks off the Spark job
-4. Everything runs inside Docker containers, so there's nothing to install manually
+4. Everything runs inside Docker containers, so there is nothing to install manually

 ---